Skip to main content

 Start at 0-0.
 Your first server serves from the right.
 If you win the point, the score becomes 1, both of you swap sides, and the same server now serves from the left.
 Keep scoring and keep swapping, one side per point.

 The moment you lose a rally, freeze.
 Your partner becomes the second server and serves from the side they are standing on.
-Lose again and the ball goes to the other team, who reads their own score, picks their side, and starts the pattern over.
+Lose again and the ball goes to the other team — and their new turn starts in the right-hand court, served by whichever of them is standing there.